- Clear away brain fog

 - Watch the sunset or stare at the stars at night.

 - Have dinner with a dear friend or loved one.

 - Take a walk in nature.

-The options are endless.
-You might look at this list and think you are not necessarily doing nothing, you are always doing something.
 Remember, the idea is to find pleasure in moments of idleness or relaxation.
-Enjoy those moments where you heart is full and you feel lighter as your burdens are uplifted, even if it’s just during that time.
+Enjoy those moments when your heart is full and you feel lighter as your burdens are lifted, even if it’s just during that time.
 You are giving yourself the space to think and feel deeply in a way that can’t happen when consumed by the busyness of your daily activities.

 You don’t need to go to Italy to experience dolce far niente.
 It’s time to relax and reclaim that part of yourself.
-You were given the ability to feel and experience life in a complicated, often messy, but always beautiful way.
-Take advantage of the gift of pure pleasure you were given—life is short!
+You were given the ability to feel pure pleasure.
 What will you do today to start re-discovering the sweetness of doing nothing?